-This invoices attest to the export of goods, which are used by the importing country to prevent the dumping of foreign goods.
-As it can be used as a basis for the calculation of import duties, facilitating the smooth passage of goods through the importing country’s customs.
+These invoices attest to the export of goods used by the importing country to prevent the dumping of foreign goods.
+It can be used as a basis for calculating import duties, facilitating the smooth passage of goods through the importing country’s customs.

 Certificate of Origin

 A certificate of origin is a document issued by the relevant agency of the Government of the exporting country certifying the origin or manufacture of the goods.
-It is mainly used in the customs of importing countries to implement differential tariffs, the implementation of import tax rates and import quotas based as the basis of different country policies.
+It is mainly used in the customs of importing countries to implement differential tariffs, import tax rates, and import quotas based on different country policies.

-If you import from China, the certificate of origin is issued by the Chinese government Customs department.
+If you import from China, the certificate of origin is issued by the Chinese government’s Customs department.

-Some countries require importers to obtain the licence in advance for the importation of certain goods, otherwise they cannot engage in this business.
+Some countries require importers to obtain a license in advance for the importation of certain goods.
+Otherwise, they cannot engage in this business.

 For the sake of local protection, these countries limit the amount of imports.
-So foreign companies want import some goods, they must apply import license.
+So foreign companies want to import some goods, they must apply for an import license.

 Fumigation Certificate (If Required by Importing Country)

 A packing list is a document detailing what is contained in the shipment.
-As a supplementary document of invoice, it lists the details of the packing matters as agreed between the buyer and the seller in the letter of credit (or contract), so that foreign buyers and Customs may inspect and check the goods, when the goods arrive at the port of destination.
+As a supplementary document, it lists the details of the packing matters as agreed between the buyer and the seller in the letter of credit (or contract), so that foreign buyers and Customs may inspect and check the goods when the goods arrive at the port of destination.

-Usually the commercial invoice includes relevant contents, but packing list must be made in strict accordance with the letter of credit when it expressly requires it.
+Usually, the commercial invoice includes relevant contents, but the packing list must be made in strict accordance with the letter of credit when it expressly requires it.

 Related Dangerous Goods Certificate

-For certain commodities, you need to prepare for the certification of dangerous goods.
+For certain commodities, you must prepare for the certification of dangerous goods.
 If the goods you are transporting are of a dangerous nature, you need to use dangerous goods notes, also known as DGN.

-DRG will describe in detail what dangerous goods are, what risks may exist during transport, and how to transport dangerous goods in an efficient and safe manner.
+DRG will describe in detail what dangerous goods are, what risks may exist during transport, and how to transport dangerous goods efficiently and safely.
 For example, if you want to transport lithium batteries, you need MSDS.
 Click on this post “Lithium battery shipping” to view more.

 An insurance policy is an underwriting certificate issued by an insurer upon acceptance of the insurance.
 This is the cargo insurance purchased at the export port before the shipment.
 If these goods are lost, stolen or damaged during the transport, this document will be your claim basis.

-It is very specific to know the correct way to prepare these document, and you must do it well, otherwise, even the subtle mistake in documents are enough to keep your goods be delayed in Customs for a long time.
+It is very specific to know the correct way to prepare these documents, and you must do it well, otherwise, even the subtle mistake in documents are enough to keep your goods delayed in Customs for a long time.

 Even worse, you will need to pay fines or penalties.
-To avoid this, it’s a good idea to have your international shipping provider or customs broker assist you with all your file requirements.
+To avoid this, having your international shipping provider or customs broker assist you with all your file requirements is a good idea.

-when you are shipping from China, one of the things you should always spend time doing is to conduct a comprehensive consultation with China freight forwarder.
-They are logistics experts, and expertise can help you avoid pitfalls.
-Shipping consultants can provide you with the most important advice that guides you through the steps to complete all shipping processes and help you reduce shipping costs..
+When you are shipping from China, one of the things you should always spend time doing is to conduct a comprehensive consultation with a China freight forwarder.
+They are logistics experts, and their expertise can help you avoid pitfalls.
+Shipping consultants can provide the most important advice that guides you through the steps to complete all shipping processes and help you reduce shipping costs.